Your visit – Welcome Pack

 Eating and drinking

-Come for the whole day and have a lunchtime break between events.
-There is space on the grass for a picnic – either bring your own packed lunches or buy sandwiches, drinks, snacks and ice-cream from our on-site cafés.
+For a lunchtime break between events there is space on the grass for a picnic – either bring your own packed lunches or buy sandwiches, drinks, snacks and ice-cream from our on-site cafés.

 Spend time browsing in the bookshop

 Our bookshops have one of the largest ranges of titles for children and young people in the UK, with all of the books featured in the Schools Programme handily located together so that you can easily find them.
 Visit our Books and Bookshops page for full details.

 £3 each for pupils and adults (one adult free with every 10 pupils)